CommonEvaluationPlatform/CEP/README.md

 The Common Evaluation Platform (CEP) is an SoC design that contains only license-unencumbered, freely available components.
 The CEP includes a range of accelerator cores coupled with a key delivery mechanism, and parametrically-defined challenge modules which can be synthesized to support developmental testing.
 The implementation of the CEP includes a comprehensive verification environment to ensure modifications do not impede intended functionality.
 It is intended to be targeted to either an FPGA or ASIC implementation.

 Beginning with CEP v4.0, the platform has been ported to the UCB Chipyard Framework.
-The original Chipyard Readme can be found [here](./README.Chipyard.md)
+The original Chipyard Readme can be found [here](./README.Chipyard.md).

 ## Pre-requisites (validated test/build configurations):
 The following items describe the configuration of the system that CEP has been developed and tested on:
-* Ubuntu 18.04 LTS x86_62 with Modelsim Questa Sim-64 v2019.1 (for co-simulation)
+* Ubuntu 18.04 LTS x86_64 with Modelsim Questa Sim-64 v2019.1 (for co-simulation)
 * Red Hat Enterprise Linux 7 with Cadence XCELIUMAGILE20.09.001, VMANAGERAGILE20.06.001
-* Vivado 2020.1
+* Xilinx Vivado 2020.1 (needed for building FPGA targets)
   - Plus Digilent Adept Drivers for programming the FPGA target, https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads)
 * Terminal emulator (such as `minicom`)
 * bash